timmattison/tools/README.md

     - Bulk Move.
 Named "bm" because moving lots of files is shitty.
     - To install: `go install github.com/timmattison/tools/cmd/bm@latest`
 - repotidy
-    - Run `go mod tidy` on every directory in the current git repo that has a `go.mod`.
+    - Runs `go mod tidy` on every directory in the current git repo that has a `go.mod`.
 I wrote this while working on a CDK project with multiple Golang functions since I kept having to track down which one needed to be updated.
     - To install: `go install github.com/timmattison/tools/cmd/repotidy@latest`
+- cf
+    - Recursively counts files in the current directory.
+The same as doing `find . | wc -l` but shorter and faster.
+In my testing with a directory with almost 300k files in it this program takes 5 seconds, `find . | wc -l` takes over one minute, `dust` takes 10 seconds (but arguably it is doing something different).
+    - To install: `go install github.com/timmattison/tools/cmd/cf@latest`

 ## dirhash